 Aka: Inspiration, Excitement, Ideas, Flow, In the Zone, Progression, Germination, Invention.

-The high phase is also probably everyone’s favourite part of the cycle, it’s fun, it’s exciting, it makes you feel vital and full of energy, ideas flow fast and effortlessly.
+The high is also probably everyone’s favourite part of the cycle, it’s fun, it’s exciting, it makes you feel vital and full of energy, ideas flow fast and effortlessly.
 This stage is marked by optimism and urgency.
-This is likely to be the ideas stage and possibly the start of a production phase of creative work.
-At this stage your idea is likely to seem AWESOME and in need of rapid realisation.
+This is likely to be where ideas spark and possibly the start of a production phase of creative work.
+Here your idea is likely to seem strong, in need of rapid realisation and all the resources you can muster.

 Aka: Loss, Fall, Decline, Slowing, Barriers, Roadblocks, Second thoughts, Problems, Diversions.

 All good things come to an end, this is also the case with a creative high.
 In my view this is a natural waning of energy not unlike being out of breath after a run.
 This state can also be induced by a problem or a diversion of some kind that interrupts the flow of energy and requires a review, a re-think or a pause to take stock.
 This stage feels like someone rained on your parade, just when things were really motoring, along come these doubts and problems that are only going to get in the way.
 At this stage your enterprise is going to seem unsound to some degree which is likely to feel disappointing.

 Aka: Confusion, Disintegration, Depression, Sadness, Disappointment, Stuck, Becalmed, Standstill, Struggle, Review, Re-assessment, Rest.

 Aka: Recovery, Gathering, Gain, Growth, Organisation, Building, Thinking, Relaxation, Problem Solving, Re-charge, Re-design, Restart.

-This is the stage where your ideas are consolidated or revised, where you gather the intentions, materials and resources that will allow you to move on.
-This is also the moment at which you solidify your ideas to the point they are ready to produce.
+This is where your ideas are consolidated or revised, where you gather the intentions, materials and resources that will allow you to move on.
+This is also when you solidify your ideas to the point they are ready to produce.
 From here your scheme is likely to look redeemable, with problems that can be solved.

 This is a cycle so at this point it all goes round again …